 An introductory materials science and engineering course.
-Students learn about bonding and the influence of the structure of materials and inherent defects in materials on ultimate properties and performance.
-The emphasis is on strength and failure of metals and ceramics, phase transformations, phase diagrams, and processing.
+Students learn about atomic bonding and how material properties are influenced by structure and inherent defects.
+Emphasis is placed on strength and failure of metals and ceramics, phase transformations, phase diagrams, and processing.
 Electrical and thermal properties are also considered.
-Case studies are used to illustrate many of the instructional modules.
 Prerequisites: CH 101 and MA 111.
+Offered fall semester.
 Three credits.